ajdavis/toro/doc/index.rst

 mutexes, queues, and semaphores.

-Toro provides to Tornado coroutines a set of locking primitives analogous to those available for Greenlets in Gevent, or for threads in the standard library.
+Toro provides to Tornado coroutines a set of locking primitives analogous to those that Gevent provides to Greenlets, or that the standard library provides to threads.

 .. _gen: http://www.tornadoweb.org/documentation/gen.html